Calife2/music/README.md

  Duration : duration is the amount of time spent on a perticular note
  Intensity: Intensity is the loudness and softneess of sound
  Quality: Quality is the ability to defferentiate between diffrent types of sounds

+ We can also move to staff: which is known as five lines and four spaces on which musical notes are written The lines and the spaces of the staff can be regarded as music book